praxis-live/support/docs/coding-annotations-extra.md

   int min() default PNumber.MIN_VALUE;
   int max() default PNumber.MAX_VALUE;
   int def() default 0;
+  int[] suggested() default {};
 }
 ```

 Specify a property is an integer with optional range and default value.
+An array of
+suggested values can be provided, providing a select box in the editor.

 ### Example